ipspace/blog/content/posts/2021/03/netsim-tools-release-04.md

 ### Revision History

 2021-07-12
-: Added pointers to new **netlab** CLI introduced with release 0.8.
+: Replaced old CLI commands with **netlab** CLI introduced with release 0.8.

+2021-10-13
+: A bit of polishing